 US anglers are not used to rods that long.
 However, if there is not an overhead canopy of tree limbs where you fish you can probably use a longer rod than you do now.
 Because you'd get better drifts you'd probably catch more fish.

 I had initially called the rod the Suntech ZPRO 54, but then Suntech introduced the Aoi ZPRO rods.
-Then Suntech introduced the FMXZ Keiryu ZPRO.
-To keep things clear, I think I should call them all buy their complete names.
+Then Suntech introduced the FMX Keiryu ZPRO.
+To keep things clear, I think I should call them all by their complete names.
 Suikei doesn't translate perfectly into English, but gives the impression of a "perfect stream."

 Shortly after I got the Suntech Suikei ZPRO 54 I wanted to try it as a long rod - short line tenkara rod.
 Pairing the rod at the 14'10" length with a 12' size 3 tenkara line and 3' of 8X tippet, I fished one of the streams on which I had first experimented with the long rod - short line technique.